Scarpa Men's Kailash GTX

 Weather and Wind:

-• GORE-TEX® Performance Comfort liner keeps your feet dry through stream crossings and spring showers
+• Performance Comfort Gore-Tex® to keep your feet dry

 Traction and Grip: